AswathyRadha100/Fraud_Detection_In_Healthcare/README.md

      - &#9642; Created new binary feature for fraud or legitimate claim
      - &#9642; Created new feature that shows Patient type
      - &#9642; Created a new feature that indicates the Age
-     - &#9642; Created a new feature that indicates the Claim diagnostic code
-     - &#9642; Created a new feature that indicates the Claim procedure code
-     - &#9642; Rename NoOfMonths_PartACov
-     - &#9642; Rename NoOfMonths_PartBCov
 - &#9733; Explore data to uncover critical fraud indicators:
   -  Investigate data to identify key indicators of fraudulent activities
      - &#9642; What factors contribute to patient awareness of fraud attempts?